The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-\subsection{SAO 206462}
+HD~100546 is an A0 star \citep{Gray2017}.
+Its Gaia DR3 position and motion (see Table\ref{tab:sample}) are consistent with membership in the Lower Centaurus Crux star forming region \citep[membership probability of 98.90\% per Banyan $\Sigma$;][]{Gagne2018} The disk around HD~100546 is morphologically complex, with evidence for an inner clearing, multiple spiral arms, and two planet candidates.
+The HD~100546 ``b" protoplanet candidate was first reported by \citet{Quanz2013} and confirmed by \citet{Quanz2015} and \citet{Currie2015}, but more recent attempts to recover the planet have failed \citep{Rameau2017}.

+For a full review of the complex multiwavelength morphology of this disk and limits on candidate protoplanets in this system, see \citet{Follette2017}.
+The GAPlanetS data for HD~100546 were analyzed in detail in \citet{Follette2017} and \citet{Rameau2017}, but are revisited with improved processing in this study.

+\subsection{SAO~206462}

-SAO206462, also referred to in the literature as HD 135344B, is a $1.7^{+0.2}_{-0.1}M_{\odot}$ F4Ve star \citep{Muller2011} at a distance of 136pc \citep{GAIA2018}.
-It's motion is consistent with membership in the Upper Centaurus Lupus association \citep[membership probability 99.8\% per Banyan $\Sigma$ with GAIA DR2 measurements,][]{Gagne2018}, which has an age of 16$\pm$2Myr \citep{Pecaut2016}.
-The disk is of considerable interest because of the presence of two potentially planet-induced spiral arms first seen in scattered light by \citet{Muto:2012}.
+SAO~206462, also referred to in the literature as HD~135344B, is a $1.7^{+0.2}_{-0.1}M_{\odot}$ F4Ve star \citep{Muller2011} at a distance of 135 $\pm$0.4pc \citep[GAIA DR3;][]{Gaia2022}.
+Its Gaia DR3 position and motion (see Table\ref{tab:sample}) are consistent with membership in the Upper Centaurus Lupus star forming region \citep[membership probability of 99.5\% per Banyan $\Sigma$;][]{Gagne2018}, which has an age of 16$\pm$2Myr \citep{Pecaut2016}.
+The disk hosts two potentially planet-induced spiral arms, first seen in scattered light by \citet{Muto:2012}.

-Computational models with a massive outer companion have been shown to create qualitatively similar spiral features ($\sim$6$M_J$ at $r=0\farcs6$ and $PA=10^{o}$ per \citet{Dong2015}, $\sim$10$M_J$ at $\sim$100au if S1 is the primary arm or $\sim$15$M_J$ at $\sim$150AU if S2 is primary per \citet{Bae2016}).
-However, direct imaging searches for the presence of massive perturbers in the outer disk of SAO206462 have ruled out the presence of companions more massive than $\sim6M_J$ beyond the spirals, suggesting that the perturber is either located interior to the spiral arms or is less massive than predicted \citep{Maire2017}.
+Computational models with a massive outer companion have been shown to create qualitatively similar spiral features ($\sim$6$M_J$ at $r=0\farcs6$ and $PA=10^{\circ}$ per \citet{Dong2015}, $\sim$10$M_J$ at $\sim$100au if S1 is the primary arm or $\sim$15$M_J$ at $\sim$150AU if S2 is primary, per \citet{Bae2016}).
+However, direct imaging searches for the presence of massive perturbers in the outer disk of SAO~206462 have ruled out the presence of companions more massive than $\sim6M_J$ beyond the spirals, suggesting that the perturber is either located interior to the arms or is less massive than predicted \citep{Maire2017}.